duereg/codetype/src/documents/posts/20120426-posting-an-ienumerable-of-interfaces-back-from-your-views-by-extending-the-defaultmodelbinder.html.md

         /// The HtmlHelper extension method 'Type' was designed to create this field
         /// and hide the implementation details.
         ///
-        /// Currently, the model you trying to create must inherit from a base class
+        /// Currently the model you trying to create must inherit from a base class
         /// that is the same assembly.
         ///
         protected override object CreateModel(ControllerContext controllerContext, ModelBindingContext bindingContext, Type baseType)